vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

 > NOTE: This step would typically be performed by a platform or service operator.

 You can use the VMware Postgres Operator with this app, just follow the the installation instructions from the [VMware Postgres Operator documentation](https://docs.vmware.com/en/VMware-SQL-with-Postgres-for-Kubernetes/2.3/vmware-postgres-k8s/GUID-install-operator.html).

-Here is a cheat-sheet for installing in an existing TAP cluster that we have used for testing:

-1. If you relocated your TAP installation packages then you also need to relocate the VMware Postgres Operator packages to the same registry following the docs to [Relocate Images to a Private Registry](https://docs.vmware.com/en/VMware-SQL-with-Postgres-for-Kubernetes/2.3/vmware-postgres-k8s/GUID-install-operator.html#relocate-images-to-a-private-registry).
-1. Create a `data-services` namespace:
-    ```sh
-    kubectl create namespace data-services
-    ```
-1. Create an image-pull secret for this namespace (the credentials from your TAP install will be used to populate this secret)
-    ```sh
-    cat <<EOF | kubectl create -f -
-    apiVersion: v1
-    kind: Secret
-    metadata:
-      annotations:
-        secretgen.carvel.dev/image-pull-secret: ""
-      name: registries-credentials
-      namespace: data-services
-    type: kubernetes.io/dockerconfigjson
-    data:
-      .dockerconfigjson: e30K
-    EOF
-    ```
-    - If you want to use a different set of credentials for TanzuNet, then you could use this command instead:
-        ```sh
-        tanzu secret registry add registries-credentials \
-          --username $TANZUNET_USERNAME \
-          --password $TANZUNET_PASSWORD \
-          --server registry.tanzu.vmware.com \
-          --namespace data-services \
-          --export-to-all-namespaces \
-          --yes
-        ```
-1. Install the package repository using this command (adjust the registry part of the image if you relocated the image):
-    ```sh
-    tanzu package repository add tanzu-data-services-repository \
-      --url registry.tanzu.vmware.com/packages-for-vmware-tanzu-data-services/tds-packages:1.13.0 \
-      --namespace data-services
-    ```
-1. Finally install the VMware Postgres Operator package:
-    ```sh
-    tanzu package install postgres \
-      --package postgres-operator.sql.tanzu.vmware.com \
-      --version 2.3.0 \
-      --namespace data-services
-    ```

 #### Creating and configuring the Postgres database